 We collect feedback from the team(s) you've been involved with following your time with us and your final interview will also take place during your vacation scheme.
 Both are aligned with our competency framework, and we use the feedback from both to shortlist candidates.

 How can people make up for the fact that they haven't done any work experience at a law firm?

 Because we focus on potential, we aren't necessarily looking for legal work experience.
 If you're able to show us the transferable skillset that we are looking for in our future lawyers, whether that's from experience working in hospitality, playing sport, caring for family - any life experience really - that's what matters.

 There are also lots of virtual work experience programmes out there at the moment which anyone is able to access, so if you are interested in gaining legal experience or wanting to better your understanding about certain firms or sectors, then that might be a good place to start.

 What skills and competencies do you look for candidates to demonstrate on assessment days?

 Throughout our recruitment process, we measure four competencies.
 We believe that these encompass the skills and attributes that our colleagues need to in order to be successful in our business.
 They are collaboration, client focus, creating value and adaptability.

-The definitions and indicators that are related to each of these competencies help us to recognise and measure (as best we can) an individual’s potential to develop - we don’t just collect evidence of certain behaviour in the past.
+The definitions and indicators that are related to each of these competencies help us to recognise and measure (as best we can) an individual's potential to develop.
+We don't just collect evidence of a certain behaviour in the past.

 This framework is the starting point of the behaviours and actions that will be valued, recognised and rewarded at the firm - and these behaviours will underpin your career development at WBD.

-Talking of assessment days, what skills are you looking for from the group exercise?
+Thinking about your assessment day, what skills are you looking for from the group exercise?